On the equality of periods of Kontsevich-Zagier: About volumes of rational polyhedra, scissor-congruences and mappings

 \subsection{The general case}

 Now, let us come back to the original setting, where the polyhedra $P$ and $Q$ are equipped with two piecewise algebraic volume forms $\omega_1$ and $\omega_2$ verifying

-Up to our knowledge, the following result due to G.~Kuperberg in~\cite[Thm.~3]{Kuperberg96} is the most general result in the case where non-canonical volume forms are considered.
+Up to our knowledge, the following result due to G.~Kuperberg in~\cite[Thm.~3]{Kuperberg96} is the most general result where non-canonical volume forms are considered.
 This result is formulated and proved in~\cite[Theorem~1]{HenriquesPak04} in a more suitable way with respect to our problem.

 \begin{thm} Let $M_1,M_2\subset\RR^d$ be two \PL-manifolds, possibly with boundary, which are \PL-homeomorphic and equipped with piecewise constant volume forms $\omega_1$ and $\omega_2$.
 Suppose that $M_1$ and $M_2$ have equal volume, i.e. $\int_{M_1}\omega_1=\int_{M_2}\omega_2$.
 Then there exists a volume-preserving \PL-homeomorphism $f:M_1\to M_2$, in particular $f^*(\omega_2)=\omega_1$. \end{thm}